Benzodiazepine Addiction Treatment

 Benzodiazepines (benzos) are an extremely common class of drugs that most people will take at some point in life.
-They’re often prescribed to treat muscle spasms and anxiety or help with sleep, though some people abuse them for their tranquilizing effects.
+They’re often prescribed to treat muscle spasms and anxiety or to help with sleep, though some people abuse them for their tranquilizing effects.
 The latter is dangerous and comes with certain irreversible health risks.

-Benzodiazepines (Benzos) are prescription medications that relax the body and mind.
-The relaxation effect is due to heterocyclic organic compounds, which cause the user to enter a timed hypnotic or tranquil state.
+Benzodiazepines (benzos) are prescription medications that relax the body and mind.[1]
+The relaxation effect is due to heterocyclic organic compounds, which cause the user to enter a timed hypnotic or tranquil state.[2]
 As a result, they’re commonly prescribed as sedatives or muscle relaxers.
-Their hypnotic effect is also beneficial in calming overactivity in the mind, which often happens during a bout of anxiety, insomnia or leading up to a seizure.
+Their hypnotic effect is also beneficial in calming overactivity in the mind, which often happens during a bout of anxiety, insomnia, or leading up to a seizure.

 The most commonly prescribed benzodiazepines are:[3]